jaliagag/21_ccna/unidad3.md

 |Error Detection | This function is used to determine if data became corrupted during transmission.
 Various protocols that provide error detection include Ethernet, IPv4, IPv6, and TCP. |
 |Application Interface |This function contains information used for process-to-process communications between network applications.
 For example, when accessing a web page, HTTP or HTTPS protocols are used to communicate between the client and server web processes. |

+A message sent over a computer network typically requires the use of several protocols, each one with its own functions and format.
+From top to bottom

+- http: interaction between webserver and web client
+- tcp: individual conversations; ensure packages are delivered
+- IP: send messages from sender to receiver
+- Ethernet: send packages from one nic to another.

+A protocol suite is a group of inter-related protocols necessary to perform a communication function.

+The lower layers of the stack are concerned with moving data over the network and providing services to the upper layers, which are focused on the content of the message being sent.

 ## tcp/IP

-TCP/IP protocols are available for the application, transport, and internet layers.
+TCP/IP protocols are available for the **application, transport, and internet layers**.
 There are no TCP/IP protocols in the network access layer.
 The most common network access layer LAN protocols are Ethernet and WLAN (wireless LAN) protocols.
 Network access layer protocols are responsible for delivering the IP packet over the physical medium.

 ![334](./images/334.png)